BithreenGirlen/DxLibSpineViewer/README.md

 ### Load via `Open folder`

-1. From `File->Extension setting`, specify atlas and skeleton extensions.
+1. From menu `File->Extension setting`, specify atlas and skeleton extensions.
-2. From `File->Open folder`, select a folder containing atlas/skel(s) with specified extensions.
+2. From menu `File->Open folder`, select a folder containing atlas/skel(s) with specified extensions.

 - `Open folder` is __to load all the Spine files in a folder and render them synchronically.__
   - Of cource it is appropriate to open a folder containing only one set of Spine, but it is not appropriate to open a folder containing more than two sets of Spine unless their animations have synchronised timelines.